puzzle/dagger-techlab/content/en/docs/03/_index.md

 * Meilisearch
 * Caddy

-We have to implement each component as a [Service](https://docs.dagger.io/manuals/developer/services), which then can be used app.
+We have to implement each component as a [Service](https://docs.dagger.io/manuals/developer/services), which then can be used.
 For Redis this could look like this:

 ```python